Transport properties of hybrid single-bilayer graphene interfaces in magnetic field: RESULTS AND DISCUSSION

-We exhibit in Fig. \ref{DPTZZ1} the density plot of the transmission probability as a function of the Fermi energy $E$ and the width of the BLG at normal incidence $k_y=0$ to examine the impact of the magnetic field.
+We exhibit in Fig. \ref{DPTZZ1} the density plot of the transmission probability as a function of the Fermi energy $E$ and the width of the BLG to examine the impact of the magnetic field.
 As displayed in the plots there are two separate regions of energy, set by the interlayer coupling $E<\gamma_1$, there are no antiresonances due to the existence of just one propagation channel at the BLG, in contrast to $E>\gamma_1$, where the coexistence of two propagating eigenchannels in the BLG lets the zero antiresonances appear.
-The behavior is comparable to that investigated by González {\it et al} \cite{J. W. Gonzalez}, with a clear distinction between the spatial periods, due to the presence of the magnetic field, and also we observe that transmission is completely suppressed for large widths of the BLG ($d>2.5$) and the Klein tunneling gets not incandescent anymore.
-Hence, we conclude that in the presence of the magnetic field, Klein tunneling is hampered, and instead Febry-Pérot resonances \cite{I. Snyman} appear for $E>\gamma_1$.
+The behavior is comparable to that investigated by González {\it et al} \cite{J. W. Gonzalez}, with a clear distinction between the spatial periods, due to the presence of the magnetic field, and also we observe that transmission is completely suppressed for large widths of the BLG ($d>2.5$) and {the Klein tunneling diminishes or becomes less prominent}.
+Hence, we conclude that in the presence of the magnetic field, Klein tunneling is hampered, and instead Febry-Pérot resonances \cite{I. Snyman} appear for $E>\gamma_1$. {The phenomenon of interest has been studied in detail in a recent work \cite{A. Pena}, where the authors demonstrated remarkable progress in understanding and controlling tunneling behavior in a similar system}.

 We will turn our attention now to the zigzag boundary ZZ2, for which we plot the conductance as a function of the magnetic field in Fig. \ref{G as a function of B2} for three different widths of the BLG, taking into account four different values of the Fermi energy.
 In Fig. \ref{G as a function of B2} (a) the conductance shows maxima for $B<0.10$ T, in contrast to the ZZ1 boundary, by increasing the width of BLG and the Fermi energy, the conductance shows oscillations in the ZZ2 case.
 These results show that the transmission probability depends more strongly on boundaries, and confinement is more important in the ZZ1 boundary than the ZZ2 boundary, which is in agreement with \cite{Nakanishi} results.
 In Fig. \ref{G as a function of d2}, we plot the conductance as a function of the width $d$ using the same parameters as in Fig. \ref{G as a function of d}.
 We observe fewer resonances than in the ZZ1 case for $B\leqslant 0.3$ T. By increasing the BLG width, we see that our conductance also vanishes for the ZZ2 boundary.